WPI-AIM/dvrk-matlab/README.md

  * Run this file.
 A GUI window will open
   * a.
 Click **Connect to ROS Server** radio button.
 On a succesful connection, the button will read Connected!
   * b. **Select the ARM type** click the radio button.
 Only PSM1 and MTMR implemented for now.
+  * c.
+Now click "Home" button to home any manipulator connected.
+A hardcoded delay of 5 secs is given to ensure that the manipulator(s) get time to home.
+You can only control a manipulator if it has been homed.
     * Now you can control which ever arm you selected, using the sliders below and read their live joint positions in the text boxes
  * Uncheck the radio buttons of the ARM types to disconnect the ROS pub and sub.
 Can connect and disconnect without relaunching the code
  * To disconnect matlab_ros node, just unselect the Connect radio button.
 Can connect and disconnect without the need to relaunch the code